What is Wilderness Medicine?

 Have you ever taken an extended hiking trip along the Superior Hiking Trail?
 Have you paddled into the Boundary Waters Canoe Area Wilderness?
 Or taken a canoe trip down a remote portion of the Cloquet River?

-Northern Minnesota presents a multitude of wilderness opportunities for the adventurous soul.
+Northern Minnesota and north-western Wisconsin present a multitude of fantastic wilderness opportunities for the adventurous soul.
 Paddling, hiking, biking… the list goes on and on.

 This is why many of us fall in love with the Northwoods Lifestyle – a way of life based on adventure and self-reliance while embodying a sense of community and service to our fellow adventurers.
 Our exposure to the Minnesota’s wilderness landscape can be both empowering and intimidating in its reality.

 For many, the reality of risk associated with our adventure is forgotten – or worse – ignored.
 But for others, the risk is embraced and planned for.
 For those self-reliant individuals, the ability to assess risk and prepare oneself for the unexpected is a Northwoods skill as real and as useful as Dutch-oven cooking, walleye fishing, or canoe building.
 It’s real… and it could save your life or the life of someone you love.
 Wilderness medicine is a key skill for any expedition – professional or recreational.